robinjmm/ping-coming-soon-page/README.md

 ## About
 This is my solution for the challenge of building a Coming Soon Page for a fictional company called Ping.
 The challenge is from [Frontendmentor.io](https://www.frontendmentor.io).

 I don't have much to say about this challenge.
-The layout was fairlyI don't have much to say about this challenge.
 The layout was pretty simple, only a single-column layout.
 The form validation was simple, too, since there's only one form.
 The only real challenge is the layout and spacing between elements.
 It's not a pixel-perfect re-creation since I don't have access to the premium Figma files.

 **Any feedback on how to improve my solution would be greatly appreciated.** 😊
 ## User Stories